How do we know a diesel engine can produce enough carbon monoxide in its exhaust to kill people?

-Two peer-reviewed scientific studies done by qualified engineers show that diesel engine exhaust can contain lethal amounts of carbon monoxide, making it possible that it could be used to murder human beings.
+Two peer-reviewed scientific studies performed by qualified engineers show that diesel engine exhaust can contain lethal amounts of carbon monoxide.
+It is possible that diesel engines could be used to murder human beings.

 The first study was conducted in 1941 by Holtz and Elliott.
 This study analyzed the chemical composition of exhaust from diesel engines under different running conditions.

 The second study was done in 1957 by R.E.
-Pattle et al. Small animals were placed in a container filled with diesel engine exhaust and studied for their reaction.
+Pattle et al. In this study, small animals were placed in a container filled with diesel engine exhaust and studied for their reaction.

 In Modes B and C, the engine was slightly modified.
 Some of the animals died in the fourth hour of the experiment and others died several days later from severe lung damage.

-Berg ignores the fact that some animals died in Modes B and C and tries to explain away the importance of the finding that all of the animals in Mode D died by focusing on the fact that the deaths took longer than 30 minutes—which is what the eyewitnesses say was about the time it took to kill a small room or truck full of human beings.
+Holocaust deniers like Berg ignore the fact that some animals died in Modes B and C. Instead, Holocaust deniers explain away the importance of the fact that all of the animals in Mode D died by focusing on the fact that the deaths took longer than 30 minutes—which is what eyewitnesses say was about the time it took to kill a small room or truck full of human beings.

-However, comparing the conditions for the animals in the Pattle study with the conditions in the gas chambers for people is comparing apples and oranges:
+Comparing the conditions for the animals in the Pattle study with the conditions in the gas chambers (for humans) is comparing apples and oranges:

 First: The method of introduction of the animals into the cage and the people into the gas chambers was fundamentally different.

-The small animals in the Pattle study were healthy and not stressed when they were placed in the chamber.
-The Germans, however, often drove their terrified human victims at a run into the gas chambers using whips, dogs and guns.
-People who are panicked or panting heavily will breathe in the carbon monoxide, smoke, soot and the other toxins more quickly.
+The small animals in the Pattle study were healthy and not stressed when they placed in the chamber.
+The Nazis and their collaborators, however, often drove their terrified human victims at a running pace into the gas chambers.
+They used whips, dogs, and guns to assure this pace.
+People who are panicked or panting heavily will breathe in the carbon monoxide, smoke, soot, and the other toxins more quickly.
 They also exhale carbon dioxide that builds up in the atmosphere which further disables their ability to breathe freely.
-Further, many of those murdered were elderly, very young, or physically debilitated due to starvation and sickness—all of which would have affected their intake of carbon monoxide positively.
+Further, many of those murdered were elderly, very young, or physically debilitated due to starvation and sickness—all of which would have impacted their intake of carbon monoxide.

-Second: The size of the box and gas chambers relative to their occupants was very unequal, making comparison between the effects on the animals in a box and people in a gas chamber irrelevant.
+Second: The size of the spaces, relative to their occupants, was unequal.
+This makes any comparison between the effects on the animals in a box and people in a gas chamber irrelevant.

-In the Pattle et al study the small animals were placed in an enclosure that had a volume of 10 cubic meters (353 cubic feet) of air.
+In the Pattle et al. study the small animals were placed in an enclosure that had a volume of 10 cubic meters (353 cubic feet) of air.
 In the gas chambers, hundreds of human beings were pushed tightly into a space that contained somewhere between 1,412 and 1,765 cubic feet.
-Their bodies alone displaced most of the air in the space and what little was left to breathe was rapidly replaced by a soup of toxic gases.
+Their bodies alone displaced most of the air in the space and what little was left to breathe was rapidly replaced by toxic gases.